tonycr23/tonycr23/README.md

 - 👋 Hi, I’m @tonycr23.
 I´m self learner, actually i´m working in the IT area but i want to make some projects with code.
-- 👀 I’m interested, web development, data science and blockchain.
+- 👀 I’m interested in web development, data science and IA.
-- 🐍 I’m currently learning phyton, js, css, html (WebDev).
+- ☁ I’m currently learning Cloud Technologies.